Gaston-François de Witte

-Content in this edit is translated from the existing French Wikipedia article at :fr:Gaston-François de Witte; see its history for attribution.

 Gaston-François de Witte (12 June 1897, in Antwerp – 1 June 1980, in Brussels) was a Belgian herpetologist who discovered and described at least 24 different species of reptiles.

 During his career, he was associated with the Royal Museum for Central Africa in Tervuren (from 1920) and the Museum of Natural Sciences in Brussels (from 1937).
 He is best known for his research of amphibians and reptiles found in the Belgian Congo, from where he collected thousands of specimens.
 While in central Africa, he also collected botanical specimens.

 Biography

 Gaston-François de Witte was the son of Henry de Witte and Jeanne della Faine de Leverghem, and the grandson of Jean de Witte.
 As a child, he already liked natural science.
 During his scholarship at the Bénédictins of the Abbaye de Maredsours, Gaston-François met the British zoologist George Albert Boulenger, who came to study fossils from Denée.
 They became friends and Boulenger encouraged de Witte to study reptiles.

 When the First World War broke out, de Witte fled to Boulenger's house in London.
 There, he learned English.
 He worked at the British Museum of Natural history where Boulenger taught him technical preparations of zoological collections.
 On 9 February 1916, de Witte enlisted himself voluntarily.
 After the war, he studied at the Free University of Bruxelles.
 There, he would get his PhD.

 In 1920, he was temporarily associated with the Royal Museum for Central Africa of Tervuren, to replace, between 1920 and 1921, Henri Schouteden.
 In 1922, he married Marguerite del Marmol.
 From November 1924 to September 1925, he went, partially with the company of Schouteden, on a trip to explore the Belgian Congo.
 He brought back 25,000 specimens, mostly snakes and fish, but also an ethnographic ensemble and many photos, leaving everything to the Museum of the Belgian Congo.
 Nominated in 1927 as a definitive member, after Jean-Marie Derscheid left, he became in 1936 head of the zoology and entomology sections.
 From August 1930 to September 1931, he went on a mission to Katanga, finding zoological and botanical specimens, but also cultural artifacts.
 From August 1933 to 26 July 1935, he explored the Parc national Albert in the Congo, in the region of Kivu.